pcote/LearningMachine/README.md

 As you develop exercises, you will eventually have a good list of resources to work with.
 Here's how you navigate to the resources you need.

 1. Scroll through your exercises to the one you want resources for.
-2. Click the green arrow on that exercise.
+2. Click the "resources" button next to the exercise in question.

 That's all there is to it.
 You should now have a list of all the resources you set up for that particular exercise.